Approval Date: 2011-09-08

 To define the authority for the oversight of contract administration, the general parameters under which a University contract might be created, the roles and responsibilities associated with contract administration, and the positions that are required to review and sign contracts on behalf of the University.

 All contracts into which the University enters with external individuals, agencies, student associations, institutes, corporations, governments, etc. Agreements among different Units within the University are not included in this Policy, nor are Separately Incorporated Entities (SIEs).

-contract signing authority The position that has been delegated the authority from the Board to sign a contract.
+contract signing authority – The position that has been delegated the authority from the Board of Regents to sign a contract.

 2. Contractual Considerations